octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 # Smart Contract development: Close Raffle Entrypoint
-> LIGO prerequisites in this part: you will learn how to use transactions, be warned about some limitations of the language
+> LIGO concepts used in this part: you will learn how to use transactions, be warned about some limitations of the language
 > and manipulate a little more collections.
 > In addition, this entrypoint sums up a lof of what has been done before:
 > - transactions